raushan-000/Password-Manager/README.md

 # Password-Manager

-The provided code appears to be a JavaScript code snippet for a simple password manager web application.
+Explanation of JavaScript code snippet for a simple password manager web application.
 Let's break down the code and explain its functionality step by step:

 1. `maskPassword` Function:
    - This function takes a password as input and returns a string with the same number of asterisks as the length of the password.
 The purpose is to mask the password when displaying it in the user interface.